Compare T-Mobile 5G Home Internet to the competition

 Are customers happy with T-Mobile?

-In its first year in our annual Internet Customer Satisfaction Survey, T-Mobile 5G Home Internet made an impressive showing.
+In its second year in our annual Internet Customer Satisfaction Survey, T-Mobile 5G Home Internet made an impressive showing.
 It finished in the top 5 for a majority of the questions, often above competitors like Verizon 5G Home Internet and AT&T Fiber, and never fell out of the top 10.

-Even with speeds that vary depending on where you’re located, T-Mobile finished fifth out of twenty-five providers for best speeds, with 77% of respondents saying they were completely or very satisfied with T-Mobile’s internet speeds.
+Even with speeds that vary depending on where you’re located, T-Mobile finished eighth out of 30+ providers for best speeds, with 80% of respondents saying that they were highly satisfied with T-Mobile’s internet service.
+T-Mobile’s results consistently fell behind fiber providers like Google Fiber, but for a 5G ISP, we’re still sufficiently impressed.

 I've had T-Mobile Home Internet for over a year now, and have been pleasantly surprised at the speed and reliability of the service.
 I went in with low expectations, but took comfort in the fact that I could try the service for 2-weeks and still get a full refund, have a lifetime price lock, and could cancel service at any time.
 I've been so happy with their service that I've convinced a number of my family and neighbors to also make the switch to T-Mobile.
 One year later, and i'm connected to multiple smart devices, home surveillance equipment, major appliances, and much more with my internet, and it hasn't disappointed me yet.